gi-bielefeld/plast/README.md

    PLAST Build -i ebolaPangenome -w 12
    ```

-   recalculates an index for our Ebola graph (`-i anotherGraph`) using a minimal seed length of 12 (`-w 12`).
+   recalculates an index for our Ebola graph (`-i ebolaPangenome`) using a minimal seed length of 12 (`-w 12`).
 It automatically overwrites the old index file.

 3. **Searching**